 If you would like to know more about this, feel free to contact one of our advisers for a non-binding conversation.

-- Gift and inheritance tax
+gift and inheritance tax

-- Business continuity in case of contingencies
+continuity of the company in case of an emergency